Rules of Entry/Terms & Conditions

 • All applicants acknowledge that the material supplied with the entry, executive summary text, drawings, and images may be used in print and online by the organisers unless clearly marked confidential.

-• Applicants acknowledge that all text, drawings, photographs, video etc that have been submitted for the project may be used as part of the entry and by doing so the entrant gives their full permission and in turn provide an undertaking that the correct permission/s have been obtained for use from the rightful owner.
+• Applicants acknowledge that all text, drawings, photographs, video etc. that have been submitted for the project may be used as part of the entry and by doing so the entrant gives their full permission and in turn provides an undertaking that the correct permission/s have been obtained for use from the rightful owner.

-• The ICE Awards reserve the right not to create a shortlist or issue an award if the quality of entries in any category do not meet the Judges threshold.
+• The ICE Awards reserve the right not to create a shortlist or issue an award if the quality of entries in any category does not meet the Judges’ threshold.

-• By entering the entrant acknowledges here that the owners of the project/client of your submission project has been notified and gives full permission for said material to be reproduced and for its use as part of the entry process.
+• By entering the awards the entrant acknowledges here that the owners of the project/client of your submission project have been notified and gives full permission for said material to be reproduced and for its use as part of the entry process.
 It is acknowledged that all project owners/clients have given their permission for the project to be entered.

 • One trophy will be presented per winning category, additional may be ordered.